 + So, when Sophie has some difficulties with Robin at home she knows she can find informed support

-+ When Sophie asks for help, there is a community of informed family and professionals around her.
++ When Sophie asks for help, there is a community ready to support.the development of her insight and skills

 + Some professionals know how to check whether the school day is meeting Robin’s developmental needs

 + Others check that staff caring for Robin feel supported & understand how to meet developmental needs.